SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

       SET cost_len = ST_Length(geometry),
       rcost_len = ST_Length(geometry);

 4.5 Set the average speed depending on road class and the nature of the road using the class and formofway fields.
 I have set the "Not Classified" links to have a speed of 1km/h which increases the cost of traversing that link.
-Most "Not Classified" are paths and private roads and so I have elected to make them less desirable to travel on.
+Most "Not Classified" are paths and private roads and so I have chosen to make them less desirable to travel on.
 Adjust the speeds here as you see fit.
 Note that I have used kilometres per hour and not miles per hour.

     UPDATE public.sotn_road SET speed_km =
       CASE WHEN class = 'A Road' AND formofway = 'Roundabout' THEN 20